adjtomo/seisflows/docs/index.rst

 Perhaps the easiest way to get started is to run a few examples.

-Users with accounts on ``tiger.princeton.edu`` can run a number of ready-to-go test cases following these :doc:`instructions <tiger>`.
+Users with accounts on ``tiger.princeton.edu`` can run a number of ready-to-go test cases following these :doc:`instructions <instructions_local>`.

-Other users can download and run an example following these :doc:`alternate instructions <instructions>`.
+Other users can download and run an example following these :doc:`alternate instructions <instructions_remote>`.

 Documentation